Journey of Pride: 4 Ways LGBTQ Family Travel is Different

 A gay hotel is sure to be LGBTQ friendly, right?

-Actually, I’ve felt just as unseen and unwelcome at gay hotels as I have at hotels that don’t cater to the LGBTQ community.
+Actually, I’ve felt just as unseen and unwelcome at gay hotels as I have at big hotel chains.

 When I checked into a gay hotel in Cambodia with my wife, we were asked if we wanted a room with one bed or two.
 When we asked for a room with one bed, the clerk repeated that he could give us a room with two beds.